Affiliate links on Android Authority may earn us a commission. Learn more.

 To clear the app storage, go to Settings > Storage > Other apps > (app name) and tap on Clear storage.
 You can also find the option by going to Settings > Apps > See all apps > (app name) > Storage.

+Before you reach this step, we suggest looking for an alternative to the app that keeps crashing.
+It is possible that a different app will serve the same purposes for you, and you wouldn’t have to take this step.
 You should only factory reset your phone if absolutely nothing else works.
 Factory resetting the phone will erase everything.
-Make sure you backup your information and save all necessary files so you don’t lose anything vital.
+Make sure you back up your information and save all necessary files, so you don’t lose anything vital.

 To factory reset the phone, go to Settings > System > Reset options and tap on Erase all data (factory reset).
 Check out our guide on factory resetting Android devices to factory reset the phone if it doesn’t turn on.